Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 }
 ```

 > You need to know that `DaggerApplication` does much more things for you other than the several lines of boilerplate above.
-It handles things like `Service` and `BroadCase` to make your life easier in the future.
+It handles things like `Service` and `BroadCastReceiver` to make your life easier in the future.

-## 6. Now let's connect activity with the module
+## 6. Time for connecting activity with this @Module

 Create a new file `ActivitiesBindingModule.kt` with the following code: